Reading Time: 5 minutes 59 seconds

 There is some room here for flexibility.
 Your totals do not need to be exact.
 Stay within the ranges suggested, and you have a good framework for adding muscle mass while doing regular strength training.

 Counting macros is an effective way to meet your body composition goal.
 However, it can be tedious.
 Once you get through the initial math, you still have to track food and calories daily.
-Use a fitness tracker and an app to make this easier.
-Log foods you eat into an app, like MyFitnessPal, that will automatically give you your macro grams, calories, and ratio.
+Use a fitness tracker and or food tracking app with a macronutrient calculator to make this easier.
+Log foods you eat into an app, like MyFitnessPal, that will automatically give you your macro grams, calories, and protein, carbs, and fat percentage.
 This will make your life much easier.